 A sleek yet heavy-duty machine that's works for small offices.
 Has a 14-gallon bin.
 Available in strip and cross-cut models.

-Our testers noted that is jams sometimes when shredding 20 sheets of paper at a time.
+Our testers noted that it jams sometimes when shredding 20 sheets of paper at a time.
 It's also a bit loud when shredding.

-Has similar features to the 425Ci with a larger 35-gallon bin.
+Has a larger 35-gallon bin.
 Features 3 levels of jam prevention and lifetime cutter warranty.

 It's the most expensive model on our shortlist, and has the tendency to overheat if not lubricated properly.